shannon-martin/dundee-recovery-map/README.md

 The difference between Dundee and Scotland remains positive across most of the time period.
 Dundee rarely falls below the national average.
 The size of the gap varies over time but remains persistent.
 This indicates a sustained inequality in mental health inpatient burden.

 ![Figure 4](figures/figure4.png)
-> *Excess mental health inpatient hospitalisation rates in Dundee City relative to Scotland, 1997/98–2023/24.
+> *Figure 4: Excess mental health inpatient hospitalisation rates in Dundee City relative to Scotland, 1997/98–2023/24.
 Difference in standardised mental health inpatient rates per 100,000 population (Dundee minus Scotland).
 Values above zero indicate higher rates in Dundee than the national average.
 The dashed horizontal line marks parity with the national average.*